informalsystems/vdd/traceability/traceability.md

    etc.

  * **TLA+ operators**.
-We should tag the top-level operators, that is, the operators that that do not have parents in the call graph.
+We should tag the top-level operators, that is, the operators that do not have parents in the call graph.

  * **Implementation methods**.
 We should tag the principle functions and data structures.
  The main point is not to tag every single piece of code, but to tag the code that